Apply as a Transfer Student

 - Self-reported or official standardized test scores

-We encourage students to join our mailing list to receive information about transferring to Swarthmore.
-If you would like to talk to a current student who transferred to Swarthmore, visit Ask a Transfer Swattie.
-If you have questions, please email Admissions Counselor Chris Capron or Registrar Martin Warner.
-Transfer coordinators at two-year institutions are also encouraged to contact Chris with any questions.
+We encourage you to explore our Visit Admissions page to view our upcoming virtual programs and join our mailing list to receive information about transferring to Swarthmore.
+If you would like to talk to a current student, visit Ask a Swattie to find student biographies and contact information.
+If you have questions about the transfer process, please email our Transfer Admissions Coordinator.